pabsanort2/AngularUdemyCourse/README.md

 # Angular Udemy Course

 This repository was made following [this](https://www.udemy.com/course/crud-productos-stack-mean/) angular sarter course.
-This repository conforms the front-end part of the project, the back-end project belongs to [this repository] (https://github.com/pabsanort2/AngularUdemyCourseBack-End).
+This repository conforms the front-end part of the project, the back-end project belongs to [this repository](https://github.com/pabsanort2/AngularUdemyCourseBack-End).

 Technologies used and learned in this course: